 Honorably discharged and must provide a redacted DD214

 Want to openly and honestly deal with physical and emotional core issues

 Support the other veterans in an honest and compassionate way

 To be considered for the cast leave comment, including why you want want to be part of the series.

-Horses and Heroes has been formatted to include two 10 second billboards and one 30 second bridge at the bottom of the hour, which will promote the partners brand.
-Each of the 28 billboards will honor the service and memory or the service and future of a specific veteran, while the 14 bridges would focus on the sponsor's support of veterans or non-profit organizations that support veterans.
+Horses and Heroes has been formatted to include two 30-second billboards and one two-minute bridge at the bottom of the hour, which will promote our cross-branding partner.
+Each of the 28 billboards will honor the service and memory or the service and future of a specific veteran, while the 14 bridges will focus on the sponsor's support of veterans or non-profit organizations that support veterans.
 The billboards will promote the cross-branding partner by actively involving their customer base in the decision-making process of how the veterans to be honored will be chosen.
-More than just showing existing commercials, the 30-second bridges would be tailored to highlight the sponsor's support of veterans or their support of non-profit organizations that support veterans.
+More than just showing existing commercials, the two-minute bridges would be tailored to highlight the sponsor's support of veterans or their support of non-profit organizations that support veterans.

 Theresa Pachesny Chaze

 Eric Beach: Veteran, Director, DP

 Eric Beach's experience as a veteran as well as those in front of and behind the cameras makes him an excellent choice to direct Horses and Heroes' first season.